shrutikochhar/shrutikochhar.github.io/_pages/cv.md

   * The UBC Climate Hub aims to connect university and community stakeholders to take bold climate action for a just and equitable future
   * I worked with undergraduate students to find interdisciplinary approaches that contribute to climate awareness
 * Mentor at iGEM, UBC
-  * The International Genetically Engineered Machines (iGEM) Competition aims to produce organisms with unusual properties to tackle modern problems using synthetic biology.
+  * The International Genetically Engineered Machines (iGEM) Competition aims to produce organisms with unusual properties to tackle modern problems using synthetic biology
   * I worked with undergraduate students to design a transcription-based biosensor that detects levels of saxitoxin, a toxin responsible for paralytic shellfish poisoning in humans
-* Volunteer at Lets Talk Science
+* Volunteer at Lets Talk Science and Geneskool, Genome BC
-  * Mentored high school students to inculcate in them aptitude and curiosity towards science.
+  * Mentored high school students to inculcate in them aptitude and curiosity towards science
-* Volunteer at Geneskool, Genome BC
   * Conducted workshops on the basics of genetics, traits and phenotypes for elementary grade students

 Projects